-Some people may be more vulnerable to contaminants in drinking water than the public in general.
+Some people may be more vulnerable to contaminants in drinking water than the general population.

 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.